DrivenAllianceStream/drivenalliancestream.github.io/_posts/2015-01-19-InternationalSpeakerOffer.md

 ![image](/assets/images/speaker-safari.jpg)

-Driven has together a package deal for international speakers that would like to visit South Africa and run workshops.
+Driven has put together a package deal for international speakers that would like to visit South Africa and run workshops.

 The offer has evolved from a structure we have used for several people already (Rinat Abdullin, Vaughn Vernon, Greg Young).
 It is as follows: